zyedidia/micro/runtime/help/plugins.md

                 onExit func(string, []any), userargs ...any)
                 *exec.Cmd`:
-       Starts a background job by running the shell on the given command (using `sh -c`).
+       Starts a background job by running the shell on the given command (using `sh -c` or `cmd /v:on /c`).
 Three callbacks can be provided which will be called when the command generates stdout, stderr, or exits.
        The userargs will be passed to the callbacks, along with the output as the first argument of the callback.
 Returns the started command.

     - `JobSpawn(cmd string, cmdArgs []string, onStdout, onStderr, onExit func(string, []any), userargs ...any)